david-adewoyin/credigy/README.md

-# credigy
 # Credigy

 Credigy is a flutter application that enables SMEs to keep track of their business account

-.
-This will also help in reducing setup & development time by allowing you to use same code pattern and avoid re-writing from scratch.

 ## How to Use